 - Increasing complexity from multiple and ageing systems.
 Where less than a handful of people truly understand how the services, systems, applications, and infrastructure hang together.

 - Insufficient technical know-how in service management.
-There’s a whole department of IT people dedicated to service management and ITIL processes who are not “technical” enough to truly understand certain business-impacting issues.
+There’s a whole department of IT people dedicated to service management and ITIL processes (and perhaps now ITIL 4) who are not “technical” enough to truly understand certain business-impacting issues.

 - Outsourcing with multiple suppliers – service integration and management (SIAM).
 This theme deserves its own blog but here are a few common issues: